mcknightlabs/rtmup/_posts/goal/2018-02-05-startupjob.md

 I accepted.
 It was a foot in the door at a startup, and I was thrilled.

 As the internship start date neared, I drove up to Baltimore to stay with one of my undergrad roommates.
-I crashed on his couch for a couple of nights, driving to DC at 6am each morning to look at sixth-month sublets.
+I crashed on his couch for a couple of nights, driving to DC at 6am each morning to find a sixth-month sublet.
 With only an internship secured, a grad school loan to repay, and dwindling savings, I couldn't afford a longer lease.

 After viewing about a dozen rooms in and around DC, I joined a four person group house in Alexandria.
 It was over an hour and fifteen minute commute to the office by public transit, but it worked well financially.
 I had saved just enough money from a job I held during grad school to cover the security deposit and first two months of rent.